Originally published 1 June 2008. Last updated 15 May 2021.

 This explains why it [and all Eastern dragons] never made it to Europe or the Americas for by the time it travelled that far, all its toes had been lost and it could no longer walk.

-There is another legend of a poor fisherman who once caught a gigantic carp.
+There is a legend of a poor fisherman who once caught a gigantic carp.
 However it begged him for mercy so out of his compassion, he set it free.
 Later the carp turned out to be the son of the Dragon-King, and the fisherman was richly rewarded.

 Learn more about Asian Dragons in our series: